GermanBrainRot/Project-Galileo/README.md

 # The Galilean Moment of Quantum Mechanics

 !!!
 Attention: This work is still in refinement stage until 23rd or September 2025.
 After this, I hope I can limit myself to minor revisions and pointers to other contributions.
-Until then, everything you read is provisional !!!
+Until then, everything you read is provisional.

 ## Abstract